 Brussels Griffon Dogs

-Brussels Griffon dogs, also known as the Belgian Griffon or Petit Brabançon, are one of the toy dog breeds to consider if you enjoy close and loving pet companions and your lifestyle is such they won't be left alone too often!
+Brussels Griffon dogs, also known as Belgian Griffon or Petit Brabançon, are one of the toy dog breeds to consider if you enjoy close and loving pet companions and your lifestyle is such they won't be left alone too often!

 This is an old dog breed, and a very intelligent one, from around the 15th century.
 There are no specific details of its ancestry, though the list of breeds that probably played a part in its development is quite broad.